krssclaire/restaurant-page/README.md

 * Improved Markdown languages
 * 12 columns layout on Figma for a better UI
 * Navigation bar effect on scroll
+* Webpack use and JS Modules
+* More practice with Module pattern

 ## Acknowledgments